soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 When you delete your account:

-- Personal information is removed
+* Personal information is removed
-- Fitness data is deleted
+* Fitness data is deleted

 Some data may remain temporarily in backups for security or legal reasons.

+Subscription purchases and certain transaction records may be retained where legally required or necessary for billing compliance.

 ---